signalarun/python-learnings/README.md

-# python-learnings
+# PYTHON LEARNINGS
-#### This documents some snipets which I found different from other programing languages.
+* This documents some snipets which I found different from other programing languages.